 Returning to Block 103, if the heat transfer regime is nucleate boiling or transition boiling, Block 300 is evaluated.
-If the heat transfer regime is transition boiling in one of the conductor cells, then the conductor cell temperature difference will be compared to the maximum allowable temperature difference will still be compared to the maximum allowable temperature difference will still be compared to the maximum allowable temperature difference, but the heat flux difference between the two cells will also be limited.
-If the heat flux difference is greater than 50,000 $^{\rm BTU/ft^2 \cdot hr}$, the mesh will be further refined.
+If the heat transfer regime is transition boiling in one of the conductor cells, then the conductor cell temperature difference will be compared to the maximum allowable temperature difference (previously defined).
+Otherwise, the conductor cell temperature difference will still be compared to the maximum allowable temperature difference, but the heat flux difference between the two cells will also be limited.
+If the heat flux difference is greater than 50,000 $^{\rm BTU}/\rm{ft^2}\cdot\rm{hr}$, the mesh will be further refined.